zdravkov/kendo-docs/api/wrappers/aspnet-mvc/Kendo.Mvc.UI.Fluent/SchedulerViewFactory.md

 ---

 # Kendo.Mvc.UI.Fluent.SchedulerViewFactory
-Creates views for the !:Scheduler{TModel} class.
+Creates views for the 1 class.